Socialist-style emblems

-The state emblem of the People's Republic of China is typical of socialist and communist heraldry.
+The national emblem of China is typical of socialist and communist heraldry.
 The colour red and the star are symbols of communism; grains are often used to represent agriculture, farmers, or the common people, the cogwheel or other industrial tools represent the industrial proletariat.

 Socialist-style emblems usually follow a unique style consisting of communist symbolism.
 Although commonly referred to as coats of arms, most are not actually traditional heraldic achievements.
 Many communist governments purposely diverged from heraldic tradition in order to distance themselves from the monarchies that they usually replaced, with coats of arms being seen as symbols of the monarchs.

 Soviet Russia was the first state to use a socialist-style emblem, beginning at its creation in 1917.
 The style became more widespread after World War II, when many other communist states were established.
 Even a few non-socialist (or communist) states have adopted the style, for various reasons—usually because communists had helped them to gain independence or establish their republican governments.
 After the fall of the Soviet Union and the other communist states in Eastern Europe between 1989 and 1992, this style of state emblems was often abandoned in favour of the old heraldic practices, with many (but not all) of the new governments reinstating traditional heraldry that was previously cast aside.